Homological dimension of simple pro-p-Iwahori--Hecke modules

 In this subsection, we take $p>2$, and let $G$ be equal to either $\textnormal{PGL}_2(\qp)$ or $\textnormal{SL}_2(\qp)$.
 In this case (cf. \cite{ollivier:foncteur} and \cite{koziol:glnsln}), the category $\mathfrak{Mod}\textrm{-}\cH$ of right $\cH$-modules is equivalent to the category $\mathfrak{Rep}^{I(1)}_{\fpb}(G)$ of $\fpb$-representations of $G$ generated by their $I(1)$-invariant vectors.
 Explicitly, this equivalence is given by the pair of adjoint functors

 Let $\pi$ be a smooth irreducible representation of $G$ which is either an irreducible subquotient of a principal series representation, or a supersingular representation which satisfies $\pi^I\neq 0$ (see \cite{breuil:gl2qp}, \cite{abdellatif:sl2qp}).
-The nonzero vector space $\pi^{I(1)}$ then becomes a simple right $\cH$-module, and Corollary \ref{maincor} implies that it has projective dimension 1 over $\cH$.
-Moreover, letting $x$ and $x'$ denote the two vertices in the closure of the chamber $C$, we obtain a projective resolution of $\pi^{I(1)}$ given by
+The nonzero vector space $\pi^{I(1)}$ then becomes a simple right $\cH$-module, and Corollary \ref{maincor} implies that it has projective dimension 1 over $\cH$ (for supersingular representations satisfying $\pi^I \neq 0$, we have $\pi^{I(1)} = \pi^I$, and thus we may instead apply Corollary \ref{iwahoripd}).
+We note that, if $\pi'$ is an irreducible supersingular representation of $G$ for which the associated $\cH$-module $(\pi')^{I(1)}$ satisfies $S_\xi = \emptyset$, then $(\pi')^{I(1)}$ has infinite projective dimension in $\mathfrak{Mod}\textrm{-}\cH$, and consequently $\pi'$ has infinite projective dimension in $\mathfrak{Rep}^{I(1)}_{\fpb}(G)$.

+Let $\pi$ be as above, and let $x$ and $x'$ denote the two vertices in the closure of the chamber $C$.
+By Corollary \ref{maincor}, we obtain a projective resolution of $\pi^{I(1)}$ given by

 for $G = \textnormal{PGL}_2(\qp)$, and by